I'm Not a Juvenile Delinquent: Legacy

-This song is featured in the 1972 film Pink Flamingos in a scene when Divine is seen purchasing a steak and putting it under his dress while running errands, and also the 1993 movie This Boy's Life when Toby (Leonardo DiCaprio) is seen exiting the building, styling his hair with a hair gel while looking into a window, walking with and hanging out with a teenage boy asking and talking about skipping schools and making out.
+This song is featured in the 1972 film Pink Flamingos in a scene when Divine is seen purchasing a steak and putting it under her dress while running errands, and also the 1993 movie This Boy's Life when Toby (Leonardo DiCaprio) is seen exiting the building, styling his hair with a hair gel while looking into a window, walking with and hanging out with a teenage boy asking and talking about skipping schools and making out.
 It is also featured in the episode of The Young Ones titled "Bomb" when Rick (Rik Mayall), wearing a British Army barrack dress, is seen walking and then taunting a law enforcement officer looking away by flashing the V shape to him.